 How is your credit score calculated?

-The information on your credit report directly impacts your credit score.
-Your credit score determines the type of car loan you can get.
-Your credit score is calculated based on five different factors:
+The information on your report directly impacts your score.
+And your score determines how much you can finance.
+Your score is calculated based on five different factors:

 |Length of Credit History

-When you owe a collections agency money, that reflects negatively on the “Payment History” portion of your credit score.
-When you pay your bills on time, you will have a good payment history.
-Lenders like to see this because it implies you will also pay them on time when you finance your car.
+When you owe a collections agency money, that reflects negatively on the “Payment History” portion of your score.
+When you pay your bills on time, you will have a good history of payments.
+Lenders like to see this because it implies you will also pay them on time.

-Many people wonder what kind of credit score you need to buy a car.
 There are many lenders who will offer car loans to people with poor or fair credit scores.
-However, if you are approved for a car loan with a poor or fair score, your interest rate will likely be higher than someone with a very good score.
+However, if you are approved for an auto loan with poor credit, your interest rate will likely be higher than someone with a very good score.

 FICO Score Ranges